Nariod/RustPacker/README.md

 - `cd RustPacker/`
 - `podman build -t rustpacker -f Dockerfile`
 - Paste your shellcode file in the `shared` folder
-- `podman run --rm -v $(pwd)/shared:/usr/src/RustPacker/shared:z rustpacker RustPacker -f shared/calc.bin -i ct -e xor`
+- `podman run --rm -v $(pwd)/shared:/usr/src/RustPacker/shared:z rustpacker RustPacker -f shared/calc.bin -i ntcrt -e xor`
+- Retrieve the output binary along with the Rust source files in the `output_RANDOM_NAME` folder in `shared`

 For regular use, you can set an alias:
 - On Linux host: `alias rustpacker='podman run --rm -v $(pwd)/shared:/usr/src/RustPacker/shared:z rustpacker RustPacker'`
-- Then: `rustpacker -f shared/calc.bin -i ct -e xor`
+- Then: `rustpacker -f shared/calc.bin -i ntcrt -e xor`
+- The output binary alRetrieve the output binary along with the Rust source files in the `output_RANDOM_NAME` folder in `shared`

 ### Manual install on Kali
 Install dependencies: